jasonkneen/mcpsz-website/SEO-IMPROVEMENTS.md

 ### Docs Layout (`app/docs/layout.tsx`)
 - Added section-specific metadata:
-  - Updated title and description to use "Context Protocol (MCP)" instead of "Model Context Protocol Server Tools"
+  - Updated title and description to use "Model Context Protocol (MCP)" instead of "Model Context Protocol Server Tools"
   - Keywords specific to documentation
   - Open Graph and Twitter Card tags for documentation
   - Canonical URL for the docs section